isomerpages/moe-acjc/index.md

 ---
 layout: homepage
-title: "Anglo-Chinese Junior College "
+title: Anglo-Chinese Junior College
 description: ACJC is a Methodist Institution committed to an all-round education of the highest standards based on Christian principles
-image: /images/Anglo-Chinese_School_Crest.png
+image: /images/HomePage/acjc crest 700.png
 permalink: /
 notification: ""
 sections: